Route 66: United We Stand, Divided We Fall

 - Old Joliet Prison

-- John Wayne Gacy and Baby Face Nelson
+- John Wayne Gacy & Baby Face Nelson

 - Blues Brothers